NYC Ferry: Stops

-The service will ultimately have 21 landings, of which ten brand-new, five upgraded, and six pre-existing landings with no upgrades with the addition of NYC Ferry routes.
+The service has 25 landings, of which ten brand-new, five upgraded, and six pre-existing landings with no upgrades with the addition of NYC Ferry routes.
 The existing East River Ferry landings at Brooklyn Bridge Park Pier 1; Schaefer Landing, North Williamsburg, Greenpoint, and Long Island City remained unchanged.
 Upgrades were made to the landings at Wall Street, East 34th Street, East 92nd Street, the Brooklyn Army Terminal, and Brooklyn Bridge Park Pier 6.
 The remaining landings were built as part of the project.
 A stop on Governor's Island was implemented along one of the routes to South Brooklyn.
 At the present time, the Governor's Island Ferry, the only public access to the island, runs seasonally between May and September, but ferry service year-round has been proposed.
 It was decided to build the Rockaway dock at Beach 108th Street, but a proposed second dock could not be built further east than Beach 84th Street due to height restrictions caused by the Rockaway Line subway bridge.
 Construction on the first dock, the Rockaway landing, began in January 2017.

 The upgraded landings, which increase capacity and passenger flow, are located on 35 by 90 ft barges that connect to land via the use of either one or two articulated ramps.
 The landings conform to the Americans with Disabilities Act and contain enclosed waiting rooms with ticket booths and information boards.
 Mono-pile mooring facilities are installed on the side of the landings to ensure that the ferries dock safely, but some landings also include extra bulkheads or piers.